CompuNanoLab/PlasmaPhysicsLab/Intro_Comp_Plasma_Phys.md

 The
 Runge-Kutta methods-10 is a popular and powerful method for integrating nonlinear differential equations.
+The Boris algorithm is surprisingly good: it is a second-order, time-centered method that conserves phase-space volume.
 Much of modern computational plasma physics is focused on inventing schemes that preserve at least some of the conservations and other properties of the continuous Vlasov-Maxwell system.

 ## Bibliography